Rakovica Monastery: Origin

 Located on the unfavorable place, in the vicinity of the major crossroads and settlements, the monastery was destroyed during the Ottoman advances towards Vienna in 1592 and the national riots in 1594.
 Because of that and due to constant robbing, the monks relocated to its present location, deeper into the forest.
 The remains of the old building on its original location in Selo Rakovica (the traces of the walls, the column of the honorable table, etc.) were found.
 The location is across the modern IKEA department store.
 People still gather on the location during the church slavas, or major feast days like Dormition of the Mother of God or Archangels' Day, even though there is no cross on the lot.
 No archaeological survey has been done to explore what is located below the ground.

 The original Rakovica monastery was mentioned in the charter of the Wallachian Duke Constantin Brâncoveanu Besaraba, from 1701, which says that the monastery was erected and built from the scratch by a good Christian, the late duke Radula, who was the lord of this country (Wallachia).
-It is assumed that it was the voivode Radu I of Wallachia, Prince Lazar's son-in-law.,"Rakovica – Belgrade, Culture, Standing conference of the cities and municipalities, retrieved on 15 November 2009 which would place the period of the rebuilding in the 1370s or the 1380s, as Radul ruled from 1377 to 1385.
+It is assumed that it was the voivode Radu I of Wallachia, Prince Lazar's son-in-law., which would place the period of the rebuilding in the 1370s or the 1380s, as Radul ruled from 1377 to 1385.
 Besaraba donated 100 "large chunks" of salt to the monastery.

 There is also a myth that the original monastery was founded by Miloš Obilić in the late 14th century.
 After the Battle of Kosovo in 1389, the Ottomans burned the monastery down.
 Only in the 15th century, a local resident named Raka reconstructed the monastery, which was then named after him.